 - An Aesop:

 - Subverted.
 Alice is notable for being the first work of Victorian children's literature that sought to entertain rather than to teach dull morals.
 Though one could argue that Alice teaches an indirect moral of enjoying your childhood while it lasts, and never forgetting it during adulthood.

 - Also Parodied, for example with How Doth the Little Crocodile being a parody of the moralizing verse taught to kids in the era (in this case, Against Idleness and Mischief by Isaac Watts).

 - All Just a Dream: One of the few examples where it worked, mostly because Wonderland worked by dream logic.

-- Arbitrary Skepticism: In Through the Looking-Glass, Alice (who has already encountered, a gryphon, talking flowers, elephant-sized bees, among other oddities) expresses surprise that Unicorns exist.
+- Arbitrary Skepticism: In Through the Looking-Glass, Alice (who has already encountered a gryphon, talking flowers, and elephant-sized bees, among other oddities) expresses surprise that Unicorns exist.

 - Attack of the 50-Foot Whatever: Alice when she grows large.
 Not that she literally attacks anything, but she does scare the White Rabbit and flood the hallway with her tears.

 - Author Appeal: Lewis Carroll's love of mathematics is evident.